CielP/Automating-system-update/README.md

   - Any other format that can runs

 You can answer this question in different levels(choose a level to complete, higher level is better):
-- Level 1: A update pack that can update the product with Internet.
+- Level 1: Manually prepare (A) -- a update pack that can update the product with Internet.
-- Level 2: A update pack that can update the product **without Internet**.
+- Level 2: Manually prepare (B) -- A update pack that can update the product **without Internet**.
-- Level 3: A script(in any type) that can generate the update packthat can update the product **without Internet**.
+- Level 3: Write (C) -- A script(in any type) that can generate (B)
-- Level 4: Integrated your work with a online CI service(gitlab-ci, Travis, circleci, Buddy...etc) to auto generate update pack on push that can update the product **without Internet**.
+- Level 4: Setup auto build (D) -- auto run (C) to generate (B) after commit pushed with a online CI service(gitlab-ci, Travis, circleci, Buddy...etc).
-- Level 5: Auto test your update pack in CI flow that can update the product **without Internet**.
+- Level 5: Setup auto test (E) -- after (D), auto test that (B) can be applied in docker image correctly after commit pushed, **try to isolate Internat access** during the test.

 You need to provide:
 - A git repo(archive or online repo) that can let us review your development history.